 • A train is approaching so close as to create an immediate hazard.

 After stopping, the driver shall not proceed to cross the tracks until he can do so safely.
 Railroad grade crossings are marked with warning devices for your protection.
 Watch for and respect these devices.

 There is a 20 questions review quiz to enhance your driving comprehension.
-Once the review quiz has been taking a Certificate of Successful Completion will be emailed within a few hours.
-You are ready to take review quiz.
+Once the review quiz has been taken a Certificate of Successful Completion will be emailed within a few hours.
+You are ready to take the review quiz.